SomethingWasWrong-David/Minecraft-Panorama-Collection/README.md

 Panoramas Source：[Minecraft Wiki](https://minecraft.wiki/w/Panorama)

-Attention: The PanoramaEducation Edition have the same Panoramas as Java Edition and Bedrock Edition, but it have been adjusted to add Education Edition features.
+Attention: The Panorama Of Education Edition have the same Panoramas as Java Edition and Bedrock Edition, but it have been adjusted to add Education Edition features.
 ---------------------------------------
 Progress
 Java and Bedrock Edition